Cross-Framework Mapping

 What are the key differences between OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?

-OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) has 21 controls across its framework, while ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) covers 10 controls.
-Direct mapping analysis identifies 3 overlapping controls (14% coverage).
-The frameworks diverge most significantly in General Policies, where 5 OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) controls have no direct ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) equivalent.
+OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) has 8 controls across its framework, while ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) covers 8 controls.
+Direct mapping analysis identifies 1 overlapping controls (12% coverage).
+The frameworks diverge most significantly in Due Diligence Implementation, where 1 OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) controls have no direct ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions) equivalent.

 How many controls map between OECD Guidelines for Multinational Enterprises on Responsible Business Conduct (2023 Update) and ILO Declaration on Fundamental Principles and Rights at Work (Core Conventions)?